jpmacmanus/jpmacmanus.me/_posts/2022-11-24-manifoldhistory.md

 ## 1. The Beginning - from Poincaré to Dehn

-The theory of three-dimensional manifolds has been a topic of great interest for well over century, and we begin our account with the work of Henri Poincaré.
+The theory of three-dimensional manifolds has been a topic of great interest for well over a century, and we begin our account with the work of Henri Poincaré.

 In [25], Poincaré introduces the notion of the *fundamental group* of a space.
 He believed that such a tool could lead to a more sophisticated classification of topological spaces than had existed before.
 In a later work [26], Poincaré raises the following question, which inspired generations of mathematicians.